Formerly the Nova Scotia Collegiate Athletic Association.

 1965

-The first annual Maritime Small College Invitational Tourney.
-In opening round, the Nova Scotia Technical College, coached by A.E.
+In the quarterfinals, Nova Scotia Technical College, coached by A.E.
 Coe, defeated Prince of Wales College of Charlottetown 82-56 after taking a 49-26 lead at the half.
 TUNS was paced by Bruce McCubbin 28 and Ted Brown 21.
 Prince of Wales was led by Ronnie Duggan and Ronnie Diamond, each 14.

 The Nova Scotia Teacher’s College Hawks, coached by Bill White, nipped South Colchester High School 53-50 as Bob Stuart 16, Dean Roop 13.
 The Hawks led 37-13 at the half.
 South Colchester was led by D. Delaney and M. Wheadon 9.